 You may notice there's a green tree close to the road.
 If you were driving the red car and you looked at Paris, this tree would seem to be at the left of the Eiffel Tower.
 But if you were driving the white car and still looking at Paris, then the tree would look as if it was at the right side of the Eiffel Tower.
 So even if the tree is still, it's seen in two different positions depending on where you are looking from.
 This difference in the apparent position of an object when viewed from two different places is called the parallax effect.
-It may look clearer with the next images.
+It may look clearer with Image 4 and Image 5.

-If the red car's co-pilot took a picture of Paris, it would look like this:
+If the red car's co-pilot took a picture of Paris, it would look like Image 4.